maddiewaldie/Computer-Science-A-2018-2019-/Unit 4/ArrayNotes.md

 # **Array Notes**
+> Madeleine Waldie • February 5, 2019

 ## **Single vs Multidimensional Arrays**
 * A 1D array has only one demension, whereas a 2d array has 2 demensions.
     * A 2D array is an array of arrays.

 ### **Tables (Single & Multidimensional Arrays)**
-You can imagine arays as tables.
+> You can imagine arays as tables.
 Below, you can see what a single vs a multidimsnsional array looks like.

 **Single Dimension Array**
 | 5  | 9  | 3  |  0 |  7 |